Your guide to adopting a rescue dog

 Finding a shelter

-There are numerous reputable organizations and shelters in Canada.
+There are numerous reputable organizations and shelters to choose from.
 Always do your research and try to seek recommendations where possible, but remember the majority of centers are run by those dedicated to matching dogs with the right owners.
 After all, it brings great upset to animals to be rehomed continually, especially when they desperately need love and stability.

 You will usually be required to complete a questionnaire or application form so that the organization can assess your suitability as a potential adopter.
 This is usually followed up with an interview, and then before you can take your rescue dog home, a home visit will be conducted.
 As a general rule, the stricter the procedures, the greater the emphasis will be placed on the care and welfare of the animals.

 While it may sound like a lengthy process, the beauty of many rescue centers is they usually provide ongoing support, which should help to minimize any teething issues.
 Each animal will also have a health check and behavioral assessment prior to being rehomed.
 The assessment will cover various factors including what type of environment is most suitable (whether it can be housed with young children or other pets), and what type of owner is preferred (for example an experienced handler or someone who is retired and lives alone).

 There’s a misconception that many of the animals from rescue centers are difficult or untrustworthy.
 The truth is that you’ll find all sorts of breeds and sizes available for rehoming, from Pedigrees to mixed breeds, all with different personality traits.
 Dogs can be rescued for a variety of different reasons and on many occasions the dog itself was not at fault.
 Changes in circumstances, such as divorce or moving away, are common reasons, but sadly so is abuse or neglect.